• Skip to primary navigation

 • Peel and cut the carrot into 1-inch cubes.
 If you using canned vegetables skip this step.

-• In a large pot over high heat add the oil, carrots, peas, corn, and sauté for 1 minute.
-Mix the vegetables a couple of times.
-Add the sofrito, tomato sauce, sazon, adobo, chicken bouillon and cook for 1 minute.
+• In a large pot over high heat add the oil, vegetables, sofrito, tomato sauce, sazon, adobo, and chicken bouillon and cook for 2 minutes.
 Stir constantly.

 • Add the water and once it starts boiling add the rice.
 Stir, cover, and cook for 10 minutes or until all the water has evaporated.